chevereto/v4-docs/application/configuration/multi-tenancy.md

 The database is the source of truth for tenant information, including their limits and environment settings.
 The application caches this data on memory and it provides a [command line interface](../../application/reference/cli.md#tenants-cli) for interacting with it.

 By design, this system mandatory **requires encryption** as it needs to cipher the data stored under the `env` column in the `tenants` and `tenants_plans` tables.

-This ensures that sensitive data remains secure and protected.
+Resource sharing is constrained by the following design decisions that you should consider when planning your multi-tenant setup:

+- Database uses table prefixing to isolate tenant data.
+- Caching uses key prefixing to isolate tenant cache entries.
+- No built-in local storage, tenants control their own "Site storage" and "Upload storage" from the application settings.
+- Session supports only Redis as backend.
+- Tenant ID must be unique and is limited to 16 characters.
+- Tenant hostname must be unique and is limited to 255 characters.

 ## Enabling multi-tenancy